 Quite frankly it’s the hardest thing to accomplish while shopping.
 But how to know, for example, which shirt you absolutely shouldn’t buy?
 The one you try on and think, this is a great shirt and if I lost three kilos I’d look nice in it.
 That shirt is negging you.
 That shirt isn’t your friend.
 Do not buy that shirt!

-Another big red flag that suggests that a certain clothing piece doesn’t fit you are wrinkles.
-Especially when they appear at chest, underarm and collar areas.
+Another big red flag that suggests that a certain clothing piece doesn’t fit your wrinkles.
+Especially when they appear at the chest, underarm and collar areas.

 - When buying denim

-Always go for one size smaller, because usually denim consists of 98% cotton, which increases up to one inch after wearing for some time.
+Always go for one size smaller, because usually, denim consists of 98% cotton, which increases up to one inch after wearing for some time.
 Also avoid tailoring them shorter, because having the fade at wrong places makes you look out of proportion and shorter.
 Therefore it’s not as likely you’re going to wear them often, if at all.
+And as it’s not clear enough- throwing away clothes is the least sustainable action to do.

 - The last thing

 is the mindset that I had to get over.
-Like I mentioned before, I know tailoring.
+Like I mentioned before, I know to tailor.
 So most of the times when I went shopping I thought: “What a lovely piece!
 And if I tailored it here and there, it would look just perfect on me.”
 But more often than not, it never came to adjusting those pieces.
+And as a conclusion that’s not sustainable at all.
 This led me to question – why should I spend my money on something that isn’t already perfect?

-With these easy tips you have already eliminated about 85% of clothes that you wouldn’t wear more than 3 times.
+With these easy tips, you have already eliminated about 85% of the clothes that you wouldn’t wear more than 3 times and became more sustainable.
 If you still have doubts about some clothing items, you can always ask your sales assistant.
 When you’re having a hard time trusting them, you can hit them with a little test.
-Simply ask their opinion on something that looks undeniably horrible on you and form your opinion on whether to trust them or not based on their answer.
-Stay tuned for the next article, where I’m going to talk about which fabrics (textile fibers) to favour.
+Simply ask their opinion on something that looks undeniably horrible on you and forms your opinion on whether to trust them or not based on their answer.
+Stay tuned for the next article, where I’m going to talk about which fabrics (textile fibres) to favour.